suchitrakhuntiaG/suchitrakhuntia/git_commands.md

 #### Windows

-Go to [https://git-scm.com/download/win](git download page) and save the file and run it.
+Go to [Git downloads page](https://git-scm.com/download/win)  and save the file and run it.

 ## Setup